 You can also connect to the Songbird through your laptop and stream directly from Tidal, Spotify, or Qobuz.

 You Can’t Lie to a Nun…

-Having spent a lot of time with some excellent and much more expensive streamers in 2020, I wasn’t sure what to expect from the $129 Songbird.
+Having spent a lot of time with some excellent and much more expensive streamers in 2020 and 2021, I wasn’t sure what to expect from the $129 Songbird.